Two Birds With One Stone: Beamforming Design for Target Sensing and Proactive Eavesdropping: Problem Formulation

 \subsection{Proactive Eavesdropping Only}

-In this work, it is assumed that there is an adaptive information transmission link between $S$ and $D$, $E$ can decode the received information without error, and the success of proactive eavesdropping needs to meet ${\gamma _D} \le {\gamma _E}$ \cite{FeiziF2020TCOM, XuD2022SJ, HuG2023TVT}.
-In this subsection, proactive eavesdropping is considered only, which indicates that the transmitting beam is designed to meet the eavesdropping demand.
-The problem of proactive eavesdropping is formulated as
+It is assumed that there is an adaptive information transmission link between $S$ and $D$, $E$ can decode the received information without error, and the success of PE needs to meet ${\gamma _D} \le {\gamma _E}$ \cite{XuD2022SJ, FeiziF2020TCOM}.
+In this subsection, the transmitting beam is designed only to meet the eavesdropping demand. {To maximize the ER on the premise of successful PE, the following optimization problem is formulated}